 Make the repair.
 For a large tear, consider using a needle and thread before patching or taping.
 If you aren’t any good at sewing, this is best left to the professionals.
 Take the jacket to a tailor or seamstress to have the tear stitched back together.
 This can help make for a stronger repair, but if you aren’t careful, you can further damage your jacket.

 For the roll: Roll out a piece that will cover the tear with about an inch of space on all sides.
 Cut the tape from the rest of the roll.
 Trim the corners and round it out into either a circle or an oval.

 For the patches: Pull the patch out of its container.
 Measure to make sure it will overlap the tear by about an inch on all sides.

-Repeat steps 3 and 4 on the inside of the jacket.
+Repeat the previous two steps on the inside of the jacket.
 While not completely necessary for small tears, adding a patch on the inside of the jacket can help to seal out water completely and make for a lasting repair.
 For a larger tear, this step is mandatory.
-Once the inner patch is applied, allow it to set for 24 hours before using.
+Once the inner patch is applied, allow it to set for 24 hours before wearing it.

-Steps two through four are also applicable to pinholes and small tears in down and synthetically insulated jackets.
+You can also follow steps two through four to repair pinholes and small tears in down and synthetic insulation jackets.